How to Create a New Page on WordPress

 4. Preview: You can preview your draft page using the Preview option.

-5. List View: By clicking this option, you can see the list of the content blocks that you have used on this page.
+5. List View: By clicking this option, you can see the list of the content blocks you have used on this page.

 8. Tools: Tools provide various interactions for selecting, navigating, and editing blocks.
 Toggle between selection and edit by pressing Escape and Enter.